 And every single one of those times, those brave first responders have had to come here to testify — wheeling through the halls of Congress, their bodies riddled with cancer, to beg Senators and Congressmen to help them get their healthcare.”

-She said that 50% of firefighters who worked at the World Trade Center have developed a respiratory condition, and the number of cancers is likely to rise.
+This same director said that 50% of firefighters who worked at the World Trade Center have developed a respiratory condition, and the number of cancers is likely to rise.
 For the asbestos prevention community, it is common knowledge that cancers can take decades to develop after exposure.
 Some members of congress, however, still need more prodding.

 “I know that this is going to cost a lot, but you need figure out how to pay for it,” said Jon Stewart, the former host of “The Daily Show,” and a long-time advocate for World Trade Center workers.
 “It is not their job to tell you how to pay for it — they did their job.”